 CBD is gaining popularity as many people praise its health benefits and potential medicinal value.
-As knowledge about this cannabis-derived compound increases, people are also finding that there are several different methods to using CBD.
-Tinctures (pronounced like tink-cher) are one of the more popular application styles.
+As knowledge about this cannabis-derived compound increases, people are also finding that there are several different methods to using hemp extracts.
+CBD tinctures (pronounced like tink-cher) are one of the more popular application styles.
 These CBD infused liquids are relatively easy to use, and appeal to long-term CBD users and newcomers alike.

 Tinctures are a versatile CBD product and can be administered in more than one way.
 The most effective way for CBD to enter your body is to apply sublingually (underneath the tongue).